 In June 2018, governments, employers’ organisations and trade unions met at the International Labour Organisation(ILO) – the UN agency in charge of enforcing labour standards – to draft a legally-binding convention to protect women from workplace harassment.

-If this new global law was going to protect the world’s poorest and most vulnerable women, we needed to ensure that the draft of the convention was not watered down during the ILO negotiations this June.
+If this new global law was going to protect the world’s poorest and most vulnerable women, we needed to ensure that the draft of the convention was not watered down.
 Through the combined efforts of our campaigns and others, states, employers, and unions agreed to the most invlusive definitions of 'worker' and 'workplace', so that all women around the world are protected.

 The Convention on Ending Violence and Harassment in the World of Work was overwhelmingly adopted in June 2019.